Ad Copy For Real Estate PPC Campaigns | 8 Tips to Get You More Clicks!

 Tip #1: Write 3 Ads And Choose The Best One

-Give this a try: write down three complete ads, headlines and descriptions, and see which one you like the most.
+Try this: write down three complete ads, headlines, and descriptions, and see which one you like the most.
 More than likely, one will stand out among the rest.
-This is a quick way to make sure you’re not running an ad just because it was the first thing that came to mind.
+This is a quick way to ensure you’re not running an ad just because it was the first thing that came to mind.
 Your brain needs to simmer a bit before it comes up with high-converting ad copy.

 Let me give it a swing to show you what I mean…

-Need to sell your home fast for cash??
+[Headline] Need to sell your home fast for cash?

-Foreclosure?
+[Description] Foreclosure?
 Probate?
 Divorce?
-We can help you through your difficult life situation, putting a fair cash amount right in your pocket faster than anyone else (within just a week).
+We can help you through your difficult life situation, putting a fair cash amount in your pocket faster than anyone else (within a week).

-Foreclosure?
+[Description] Foreclosure?
 Probate?
 Divorce?
-Whatever you’re going through, we’re real estate investors who buy properties fast for cash to the benefit of sellers like you.
+Whatever you’re going through, we’re real estate investors who buy properties fast for cash to benefit sellers like you.

-Sell Your House For Cash in Just One Week [1,257 Properties Purchased]
+[Headline] Sell Your House For Cash in Just One Week (1,257 Properties Purchased)

-Foreclosure?
+[Description] Foreclosure?
 Probate?
 Divorce?
-Whatever you’re going through, we’re real estate investors who buy properties fast for cash to the benefit of sellers like you.
+Whatever you’re going through, we’re real estate investors who buy properties fast for cash to benefit sellers like you.
 We’ll make your difficult situation easier.

 Tip #2: Run Consistent A/B Tests

-If you’re in the real estate business for the long run, which you are, then you’re going to be doing a lot of marketing.
-And the more you learn about what makes motivated sellers and buyers tick, the better ads you’ll be able to write.
+If you’re in the real estate business for the long run, which you are, then you will be doing a lot of marketing.
+And the more you learn about what makes motivated sellers and buyers tick, the better ads you can write.

 Do not, though, A/B test two totally different ads.
 While that can be interesting anecdotally, you can’t possibly pull any quantitative information from those tests since there are too many differing factors.

-Instead, choose which part of an ad you want to test, and then create two ads that are identical, save for the one element that you want to test (headline, for instance).
+Instead, choose which part of an ad you want to test, and then create two identical ads, save for the one element that you want to test (headline, for instance).

 Here’s an example of an A/B test where the marketer tested the description (pretty significant difference in results for such a small change).